isomerpages/moe-compassvalepri/pages/privacy.md

 3. You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-4. If you provide us with personally identifiable data:
+4. If you provide us with personally identifiable data:<br>
 &emsp;a.
-We may share necessary data with other Government agencies, so as to serve you in the most efficient and effective way unless such sharing is prohibited by law.
+We may share necessary data with other Government agencies, so as to serve you in the most efficient and effective way unless such sharing is prohibited by law.<br>
 &emsp;b.
-We will NOT share your Personal Data with non-Government entities, except where such entities have been authorised to carry out specific Government services.
+We will NOT share your Personal Data with non-Government entities, except where such entities have been authorised to carry out specific Government services. <br>
 &emsp;c.
 For your convenience, we may also display the data you had supplied to us or other Government Agencies.
 This will speed up the transaction and save you the trouble of repeating previous submissions.
 Should the data be out-of-date, please supply us the latest data.

 5. To safeguard your Personal Data, all electronic storage and transmission of Personal Data is secured with appropriate security technologies.

 6. This site may contain links to non-Government sites whose data protection and privacy practices may differ from ours.
 We are not responsible for the content and privacy practices of these other websites and encourage you to consult the privacy notices of those sites.

-7. Please contact [cvps@moe.edu.sg ](cvps@moe.edu.sg )if you
+7. Please contact [cvps@moe.edu.sg ](cvps@moe.edu.sg )if you <br>
 &emsp;a.	have any enquires or feedback on our data protection policies and procedures, and/or<br>
 &emsp;b.	need more information on or access to data which you have provided to us in the past.